richdost/aws-rest/README.md

 # aws-rest
 Easy to use REST for AWS.
 Just configure your REST collections then create.
-Built on top of Claudia and AWS (DynamoDB, API-Gateway, Lambda).
+Built on top of Claudia and AWS (DynamoDB, API-Gateway, Lambda, IAM).

 #### Status
 Working but rough.
 See todos below.